DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-2025/README.md

 ## Course Overview

-This course is structured into 5 modules, each focusing on different key aspects of modern technology and its applications, from communications protocols to AI & ML applied to Energy Systems. <br>
+This course is structured into modules, each focusing on different aspects of modern technology and its applications, from communications protocols to AI & ML applied to Energy Systems. <br>
 Here's a brief overview of what you can expect:

 ### MODULE 0: Introduction and Setup